 Best time to visit Art Institute of Chicago

-If you prefer to walk and explore the artworks in peace, the best time to visit Art Institute of Chicago is between 12 pm to 3 pm.
+If you prefer to walk and explore the artworks in peace, the best time to visit the Art Institute of Chicago is between 12 pm to 3 pm.

-However, Art Institute of Chicago is so massive that it can accommodate a lot of people without making it feel crowded.
+However, the Art Institute of Chicago is so massive that it can accommodate many people without making it feel crowded.

-How long does Art Institute of Chicago take?
+How long does the Art Institute of Chicago take?

-If you plan to stay longer, we recommend regular visits to the restaurants/cafés to recharge yourself (and to avoid art fatigue).
+If you plan to stay longer, we recommend regular visits to the restaurants/cafés to recharge yourself.

 Art Institute of Chicago free day